jcorredorc/home_service_robot/README.md

 ###  Navigation Test

-The test uses the ROS Navigation stack, which is based on the Dijkstra's, a variant of the Uniform Cost Search algorithm, to plan the robot trajectory from start to goal position.
-The ROS navigation stack permits your robot to avoid any obstacle on its path by re-planning a new trajectory once your robot encounters them.
+The test uses the ROS [Navigation Stack](http://wiki.ros.org/navigation/Tutorials/SendingSimpleGoals), which is based on the Dijkstra's, a variant of the Uniform Cost Search algorithm, to plan the robot trajectory from start to goal position.
+The ROS navigation stack permits the robot to avoid any obstacle on its path by re-planning a new trajectory once the robot encounters them.

 ```